Still polishing this one. Want to walk through it together?

 Redesigning the recruiter platform

-Talent Partners and BizOps share one internal platform with role-aware access.
-BizOps sees everything Talent Partners do, plus an admin layer underneath for managing client accounts directly — two roles, one source of truth.
+Talent Partners and BizOps share one platform with role-aware access.
+BizOps sees everything Talent Partners do, plus an admin layer for managing client accounts.

 The Talent Partner’s core job is matching candidates to jobs: good fit now, park for later, or move them to the next available role.
-The flow had enough branching that screens couldn’t be the starting point.
-I drew the system first, then built.
+The flow had enough branching that I drew the system first, then built.

 Candidate profile — the TP's reading view with experience, contact, skills and work history laid out for fast scanning Click to view full profile